|

 eg detailed design/ partial construction, although this particular example is not

+desirable as a 'first' audit in a project.
 As a guide, for any project which involves a change in road alignment

 or the erection / alteration of roadside structures, a Road Safety Audit should be carried